MicrosoftDocs/azure-docs/articles/virtual-desktop/create-host-pools-azure-marketplace.md

 1. For **Windows Virtual Desktop tenant group name**, enter the name for the tenant group that contains your tenant.
 Leave it as the default unless you were provided a specific tenant group name.
 2. For **Windows Virtual Desktop tenant name**, enter the name of the tenant where you'll be creating this host pool.
 3. Specify the type of credentials that you want to use to authenticate as the Windows Virtual Desktop tenant RDS Owner.
 If you completed the [Create service principals and role assignments with PowerShell tutorial](./create-service-principal-role-powershell.md), select **Service principal**.
-For **Azure AD tenant ID**, you'll now need to enter the ID  the Azure Active Directory instance that contains the service principal.
+When **Azure AD tenant ID** appears, enter the ID for the Azure Active Directory instance that contains the service principal.
 4. Enter the credentials for the tenant admin account.
 Only service principals with a password credential are supported.
 5. Select **OK**.